JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/constructor-fields/index.md

 Let the IDE do it for you.
 As you type the argument name, hit `Alt-Enter` and choose `Add 'field' to constructor`, then type the next argument.
 Or later, put the cursor on each argument and invoke it.
-PyCharm will create the assignment for you.
+GoLand will create the assignment for you.